MRZ code extraction from visa and passport documents using convolutional neural networks: Methodology

-Inspired by EAST \cite{zhou2017}, we propose MRZ-EAST (MEAST), an end-to-end trainable neural network for MRZ localization and recognition.
-The architecture of MEAST is shown in Figure ~\ref{fig:3}.
-We adopt MobileNetV2 \cite{sandler2018} as the backbone.
-Similar to EAST, we concatenate up-sampled high-level semantic feature map with low-level feature map and merge them gradually in a U-shaped architecture.
-This way the neural network utilizes the feature from different levels and will able to detect MRZ regions of different sizes.
-However, since EAST was proposed for detecting text in natural scenes and in natural scenes, its not designed for cases when a line of text will spans the whole image (see Figure ~\ref{fig:1} (b)).
-For handling these images, a larger receptive field is required to look at the ``big picture'' of the image in order to accurately detect the large text bounding box.
-We applied atrous spatial pyramid pooling (ASPP) at the end of the MobileNetV2 feature extractor to allow for bigger receptive fields.
+The architecture of MRZSpotter is shown in Figure ~\ref{fig:3}.
+Because we use CPU to run models in production, we adopt MobileNetV2 \cite{sandler2018} as the backbone to reduce computational cost.
+Similar to EAST, we concatenate up-sampled high-level semantic feature maps with low-level feature maps and merge them gradually in a U-shaped architecture.
+This way the neural network utilizes the features from different levels and will be able to detect MRZ regions of different sizes.
+In some examples, the line of text will span the whole image (see Figure ~\ref{fig:1} (c)).
+For better handling of these images, a larger receptive field is required to look at the "big picture'' of the image in order to accurately detect the large text bounding box.
+We applied atrous spatial pyramid pooling (ASPP) at the end of the MobileNetV2 feature extractor to accommodate these larger receptive fields.
 ASPP have been previously adopted by \cite{sermanet2013}, \cite{giusti2013}, \cite{simonyan2014} and \cite{chen2017} for field-of-view enlargement.
-To further increase the field-of-view, we stacked multiple layers of ASPP in the fashion of a ResNet \cite{he2016}.
-After feature-merging, 1x1 convolutional layers is applied for output the likelihood of a MRZ region present in the pixel (the score map), the location of MRZ text boxes (4 channels, distance of the pixel locations to the top, right, bottom and left boundaries of the rectangle, respectively) and the MRZ box rotation angle.
+To further increase the field-of-view, we stacked multiple layers of ASPP as demonstrated in ResNet \cite{he2016}.
+After feature-merging, 1x1 convolutional layers are applied to the output to determine the likelihood that an MRZ region is present in the pixel (the score map), the location of MRZ text boxes (4 channels, distance of the pixel locations to the top, right, bottom and left boundaries of the rectangle, respectively) and the MRZ box rotation angle.
 The non-maximum suppression algorithm is applied to select the most probable MRZ bounding box.
-Finally, a recognition branch is applied given the MRZ bounding box and convolutional output map of feature-merging branch to extract the MRZ text.
+Finally, a recognition branch is applied to the MRZ bounding box and the output map of the feature-merging branch to extract the MRZ text.